homedepot/trainer/README.md

 guaranteed to not do what you expect.

-Note that the "url" field in the transaction exists to provide for backwards compatibility with existing tests at The Home Depot.
+Note that the "url" field in the transaction exists to provide for backwards compatibility with existing tests.
 For new tests, you should specify this action specifically.

 If a satisfy group is specified, you may optionally include an on_expected